Calgary woman loses $800k in romance scam: ‘I have nothing left’ | Globalnews.ca

 Over a period of nearly a year, Grant sent Janda money in several bank transfers — first to a trucking company in Ontario, then an individual in the U.S.

-And one November day, Grant realized her mistake — Janda wasn’t who he said he was.
+Then one day in November, Grant realized her mistake — Janda wasn’t who he said he was.

 Falling into a deep depression, Grant was checked into a mental health unit on multiple occasions in Calgary.
 She contemplated ending her own life.